 If you have questions about your medical costs or how to receive durable medical equipment when you travel, please call our member experience team.
-What you must pay when you get these services

 Cost sharing and deductibles for covered services apply toward the annual out-of-pocket maximum.

 Services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.